effeffe/rootana/manalyzer/README.md

 * get a specific object (by C++ class type): Object2* o2 = flow->Find<Object2>();
 * loop over all objects: TAFlowEvent* f = flow; while (f) { Object1* o1 = dynamic_cast<Object1*>(f); if (o1) { ... }; f = f->fNext; }

+If desired, one can use the function AnalyzeFlowEvent() to separate the analysis of flow events from the analysis of MIDAS events.
+For example, one can unpack MIDAS data banks into C++ structures stored in a flow event in the function Analyze() of one module and process the data and fill the histograms in the function AnalyzeFlowEvent() of a different module (separate data unpacking module and data analysis module).

+### The PreEndRun method

+Sometimes physics events need to be generated and processed at the end of a run after all midas events have already been processed, after the last Analyze() call, but before the final EndRun() call.

+This happens when MIDAS midas events contain a continuous stream of data and the stream unpacker has to maintain a buffer of incomplete data between Analyze() calls.

+This also happens when the analyzer contains an event builder component which may contain a buffer for incomplete or pending physics events.

+To ensure that all of this buffered data is analyzed and no unprocessed data is left behind, use the method PreEndRun().

+It is called before the final EndRun() and it gives the analysis module an opportunuty to generate any number of flow events (via push_back() into an std::deque).
+After calling PreEndRun() for all modules, the accumulated flow events are processed by calling AnalyzeFlowEvent() similar to processing normal flow events.

 ### Event analysis flags

 The user analysis code in the Analyze() method can influence data processing by the manalyzer framework